craftpulse/craft-tweet-feed/README.md

 # Tweet Feed plugin for Craft CMS 3.x

-Get the latest tweets from your Twitter handle with your feed and your design
+Get the latest tweets from from a Twitter handle with your own design

 ![Screenshot](resources/img/plugin-logo.png)

 ## Requirements

 This plugin requires Craft CMS 3.5.0 or later.
+We utilise Guzzle 6 and up (7 included).

 ## Installation